-Note: If a (purple) date range component is used within a table, visualization or panel dropzone, it will override the panel calendar.
+If a (purple) date range component is used within a table, visualization or panel drop zone, it overrides the panel calendar.

 You can apply a minute-level date range under the advanced settings of your panel calendar.
 If you are reporting on a date range that spans many days, start time applies to the first day and end time applies to the last day in your range.

-The panel dropzone enables you to apply filters and drop-down filters to all tables and visualizations within a panel.
+The panel drop zone enables you to apply segment and drop-down filters to all tables and visualizations within a panel.
 You can apply one or many filters to a panel.
 The title above each filter can be modified by clicking the edit pencil, or you can right-click to remove it altogether.

-Drag and drop any Filters from the left rail into the panel drop zone to begin filtering your panel.
+Drag and drop any segment from the left rail into the panel drop zone to begin filtering your panel.

-Non-filter components can also be dragged directly into the dropzone to create ad hoc filters, saving you the time and effort of going to the Filter Builder.
-Filters created in this way are automatically defined as hit-level filters.
-This definition can be modified by clicking the information icon (i) next to the filter, then the pencil-shaped edit icon and editing it in the Filter Builder.
+Non-segment components can also be dragged directly into the drop zone to create ad hoc segments, saving you the time and effort of going to the Segment Builder.
+Segments created in this way are automatically defined as hit-level segments.
+This definition can be modified by clicking the information icon (i) next to the segment, then the pencil-shaped edit icon and editing it in the Segment Builder.

-Ad hoc filters are local to the project and will not show up in your left rail unless you make them public.
+Ad hoc segments are a type of quick segment, and are local to the project.
+They do not show up in the left rail unless you make them public.

-In addition to filters, drop-down filters enable you to interact with the data in a controlled way.
-For example, you can add a drop-down filter for Mobile Device Types so that you can filter the panel by Tablet, Mobile Phone or Desktop.
+Drop-down filters enable you to interact with the data in a controlled way.
+For example, you can add a drop-down filter for Mobile Device Types so that you can segment the panel by Tablet, Mobile Phone or Desktop.